smarty-archives/nu/README.md

 ```go
 func Duration(values ...int) time.Duration
 ```
-Duration builds a duration using the provided values as hours, minutes, seconds, milliseconds, microseconds, and nanoseconds.
+Duration builds a duration using up to the first 6 provided values as hours, minutes, seconds, milliseconds, microseconds, and nanoseconds.
 Any extra values are ignored.
+Examples: - Duration(1, 2, 3) would return the duration equal to "1h2m3s". - Duration(1, 2, 3, 4, 5, 6) would return the duration equal to "1h2m3.004005006s".

 #### func  StringBuilder